OK Let's get you ready for your Expedition

 Step 3.
 Hotels, meeting location

 For anyone looking for a hotel close to the Tecate border for the night before.
 The Marriott in El Cajon is great.
-Clean and right new to a police department.
+Clean and right next to a police department.
 Parking in across the street in the police lot.
-Please ask the front desk person for a parking pass.

 Courtyard by Marriott San Diego El Cajon